aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-insights/index.md

 Granular Session Activity | Sort by **Waits**, **SQL** (default), **Users** and **Hosts** | Drill down capability that allows you to get detailed performance data down to the individual commands.

-## 3. Examining the performance of your DB instance
+## 3. Examine the performance of your DB instance

 After running the load generator workload above, you will see a performance profile similar to the example below in the Performance Insights dashboard.
 The load generator command will first create an initial data set using `sysbench prepare`.
 And then will run an OLTP workload for the duration of 5 minutes, consisting of concurrent transactional reads and writes using 4 parallel threads.